 Why should I hire Wesley-Rankin students?

-The Wesley-Rankin Summer Internship program is set up for students to work between 20 and 30 hours per week.
-If an Employer and an intern would like to increase those hours, they are welcome to work out a mutually agreeable schedule.
+- The Wesley-Rankin Summer Internship program is set up for students to work between 20 and 40 hours per week.

-Employers have the flexibility to provide an ideal schedule for interns.
-For example, some interns may work Monday-Thursday for five hours per day; others may work Monday-Friday for four hours per day.
+- Employers have the flexibility to provide an ideal schedule for interns.
+For example, some interns may work Monday-Wednesday for 7 hours per day; others may work Monday-Friday for 4 hours per day

 What kind of work can I expect them to be ready for?